UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_15.md

 to account for shipping charges.

 Code that is concise is preferred over long-winded explanations.
-In this next example case there is no need to write a comment this long when something short like “Sum up the values 1 to 5” does the job.
+In this next example case, there is no need to write a comment this long when something short like “Sum up the values 1 to 5” does the job.

-When writing comments, it’s important to make sure they are meaningful, concise and are a supplement to the understanding of your code.
+When writing comments, it’s important to make sure they are meaningful, concise, and are a supplement to the understanding of your code.

 ---